interrogator/corpkit/doc_interrogate.md

 ## Selecting a corpus

 If you were working in the `Build` tab, *corpkit* will try to guess the corpus you want to interrogate.
 If a corpus hasn't been selected, or you'd like to interrogate a different corpus, you can select it now.
-Corpora can also be selected via the File menu.
+Corpora can also be selected via the menu.

 ## Selecting a kind of data

-*corpkit* can presently work with three kinds of data:
+*corpkit* can presently work with four kinds of data:

 1. Constituency parse trees
 2. Dependency parses